 Thus, if climatic conditions demand it, outdoor ceramic installations must be able to survive the stresses of freeze-thaw.
 Since any ceramic with more than zero percent absorption demonstrates water penetration it would appear that it is theoretically susceptible to freeze-thaw damage.
-For practical purposes however, this is not altogether true.
+For practical purposes however, this is not true.
 The brick industry considers any clay having under 5% porosity resistant to freeze/thaw failure (regardless of its closed and open porosity).
 Actually, that is not completely true either, it is implied that the ceramic has been fired to a state of significant strength and salt-attack resistance.
 Obviously, terra cotta fired at cone 06 is weak (you can scratch it easily), it would not be able to withstand the stresses even if it could be densified somehow to have a low porosity.

 More porous ceramic actually has both absorbency and porosity (technically they are not the same).
 A fired piece will naturally absorb a certain amount of water to fill the pores (open porosity ).
 However more porous clay matrixes also have capillary networks that normal soaking does not fill (closed porosity ).
-This auxiliary network allows fired ceramics to survive freeze-thaw because the expansion of the water has somewhere to go.
-The addition of finely dispersed cellulose fiber to a clay body could theoretically improve the capillary network.
+This auxiliary network permits fired ceramics to survive freeze-thaw because the expansion of the water has somewhere to go.
+Thus, the simple addition of finely dispersed cellulose fiber to a clay body lacking closed porosity could theoretically improve the capillary network.

 Of course, the only way to have confidence is to do some testing.
 Do not just test the clay at the temperature at which you will fire it, but higher and lower to get a profile of what it does (especially if your kiln varies in temperature throughout the chamber or you do not use cones to verify the temperature reached).
 We tested a specific cone 6 buff burning function stoneware clay body (Plainsman M340).
 At cone 6 its closed porosity is 2.5% and open porosity is 2.8% (or 2.5/2.8=0.91).
 This is a failing grade!
 However, since it is well under the 5% closed porosity trigger, it passes for outdoor use.
 At cone 5 it scores 3.2/3.4=0.95.
 This is actually a worse score, but it still passes since 3.4% is well under 5%.
 However at cone 4 it scores 5.3/6.4=0.83.
 This is a fail.
 If this body were fired to cone 3 or 2, the C/B score would likely improve and it would pass.
 That means a body with higher porosity can actually be better for resistance to freeze-thaw spalling (assuming of course that it has good strength).

 You can artificially make a failing clay suitable by treating the surface with a sealer or a repellent.
 While sealers have long been used, some companies now claim that a repellent is better because it enables masonry structures to 'breathe' while sealants trap moisture in and can actually exacerbate the problem.
 However if the clay is around or just above the 5% trigger, a sealant may be the best solution.
 If it has a much higher porosity, Siloxane repellent, for example, is said to not darken or discolor masonry walls and lasts about five years of protection (of course that means vigilance to reapply).
 However a caution is in order: If the body is porous and the glaze is crazing it will be very difficult or impossible to get the sealant into the craze lines (but the water will get in and freeze there).